Nieuwpoort, Belgium: History

-It obtained city rights in 1163 from Count Philip of Flanders.
+In 1163, Nieuwpoort obtained city rights from Count Philip of Flanders.
 The Battle of Nieuwpoort, between the Dutch and the Spanish, happened here in 1600.
 The city was a Dunkirker base.

-Painter Victor Boucquet made two of the altar-pieces for the great church in the 17th century.
+In the 17th century, painter Victor Boucquet made two of the altar-pieces for the great church.

 In 1671, Antonio Vélaz de Medrano, 1st Marquess of Tabuérniga became governor of the city.

-The city was occupied by French forces for six years between 1757 and 1763, as part of the conditions of the Second Treaty of Versailles between France and Austria.
-A large waterworks infrastructure project called the Ganzepoot (goose foot, in Dutch) was constructed in Nieuwpoort in the 19th century to drain the polders and channel water in and around the town and to the North Sea.
+Between 1757 and 1763, for a period of 6 years, the city was occupied by French forces as part of the conditions of the Second Treaty of Versailles between France and Austria.

+In the 19th century, a large waterworks infrastructure project called the Ganzepoot (goose foot, in Dutch) was constructed in Nieuwpoort to drain the polders and channel water in and around the town and to the North Sea.